hacktoolkit/github-jira-chrome-extension/README.md

 # github-jira-chrome-extension
-Detect JIRA issue tags in GitHub comments, logs, pull requests, descriptions and turn into hyperlink.
+Detect JIRA issue tags in GitHub comments and titles of pull requests, and turns them into hyperlinks.